Life before Transistors :-((

 - but the Russians were poking people with their big elbows, had the atomic bomb, and had just helped North Korea invade South Korea.

 Since transistors were still a laboratory curiosity, Nike used vacuum tubes when ever you wanted to amplify some signal - and there were lots of signals to be amplified.
-A poor guess would place maybe 1,000 vacuum tubes working in the IFC (radar and control) area and maybe 200 working in the Launcher area (including the vacuum tubes in the Nike Ajax missiles.
+A guess would place maybe 1,000 vacuum tubes working in the IFC (radar and control) area and maybe 200 working in the Launcher area (including the vacuum tubes in the Nike Ajax missiles.

 Why push the vacuum tube point?
 Because each vacuum tube